jWarrenDev/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 Exercise: I

-a)  The runtime is Constant with respect to n.
+a)  The runtime is Linear with respect to n.
 I think that it is O(n)

 b) The runtime for this function has multiple for loops.
 This is most likely an iterative approach which means the we have to walk through each array.
-As walk through each array this the runtime will mostly likely be notated as O(n^2).
+As walk through each array this the runtime will mostly likely be notated as O(n^3).

 c)  This fuction takes a recursive approach with no range defined.
 Also this is a step down approach as defined in the return (n-1), which means that it creates a stack and them collapses them.
-I think that the notation for this is O(2n).
+I think that the notation for this is O(2n) == O(n).
 I'm not sure.

 Exercise: II